George C. Creal Jr., P.C.,

-Clayton County DUI Lawyers | (404) 333-0706
+Clayton County DUI Information

-A couple drinks at Irish Bred after work and you're pulled over for speeding.
-Coming home down I-75 South after a couple beers at the Braves game and all of the sudden there are blue flashing lights in the rear-view mirror.
-Drinks at New Quarters in Jonesboro and now you've got a DUI.
+A couple of drinks at Irish Bred after work and you’re pulled over for speeding.
+Coming home down I-75 South after a couple of beers at the Braves game and all of the sudden there are blue flashing lights in the rear-view mirror.
+Drinks at New Quarters in Jonesboro and now you’ve got a DUI.
 Do you need an accomplished, professional DUI attorney familiar with the Clayton County Justice System?
-With over 20 years representing clients for DUI arrests in Riverdale, Jonesboro, Forest park and all over Clayton County, George C. Creal, Jr., P.C., Trial Lawyers is the Real Deal Clayton County DUI Law Firm.
-We know the Courts, the Judges, the Prosecutors, and the Police and they know we are ready to fight for each and every one of our clients' rights.
+With over 20 years of representing clients for DUI arrests in Riverdale, Jonesboro, Forest Park, and all over Clayton County, George C. Creal, Jr., P.C., Trial Lawyers is the Real Deal Clayton County DUI Law Firm.
+We know the Courts, the Judges, the Prosecutors, and the Police and they know we are ready to fight for each and every one of our client's rights.
 For contact information, check out our Clayton County directory.
-We've had an office located in Clayton County since 1996.
-The current address is:
+We’ve had an office located in Clayton County since 1996.

 George Creal Jr., P.C.